-- 8:14-17 Verses 14-15 specify God's part in the people's restoration to favor and blessing; vv.
+8:14-17 Verses 14-15 specify God's part in the people's restoration to favor and blessing; vv.
 16-17 delineate their part.
+(CSB)

-(CSB) - 8:14-15 DETERMINED ESV has "purposed."
-This Hebrew term is usually used in a negative manner.
+- 8:14-15 purposed This Hebrew term is usually used in a negative manner.
 However, as God determined to bring disaster on Israel, so now God will supplant disaster with blessing and bring good to Jerusalem and the house of Judah.
-(TLSB) - 8:14 BRING DISASTER He could not, in point of fact, without denying His own holiness, fail to execute His threat of punishment.
+(TLSB) - 8:14 bring disaster He could not, in point of fact, without denying His own holiness, fail to execute His threat of punishment.
 (Kretzmann)